Wilson scores 2 as Newcastle upsets Everton 2-1 in EPL | Sports-Games

 Wilson scores 2 as Newcastle upsets Everton 2-1 in EPL

-Wilson won a penalty when he was fouled at a corner by Andre Gomes and stepped up to convert the 56th-minute spot-kick.
+Wilson won a penalty when he was fouled at a corner by Andre Gomes and stepped up to convert the 56th-minute spot kick.
 Gomes appeared to injure himself while giving away the penalty with a clumsy attempted clearance and was soon substituted.
-Wilson then combined with his former Bournemouth teammate Ryan Fraser to score the second as Fraser sped down the left flank on a counter before crossing for Wilson to tap in.
+Wilson then combined with his former Bournemouth teammate Ryan Fraser to score the second as Fraser sped down the left flank on a counter-attack before crossing for Wilson to tap in.

 Wilson has scored six goals in seven EPL appearances for Newcastle since he was signed from Bournemouth in the summer.
 That's only two fewer than he managed in all of last season as Bournemouth was relegated.
 Everton's high-scoring striker Dominic Calvert-Lewin was a largely isolated figure throughout the game as Newcastle's defense marked him out of the game, but he still managed to score his eighth goal of the season in stoppage time to give Everton hope.
 Alex Iwobi's low cross took a deflection, allowing Calvert-Lewin a simple finish from close range.